Little Fighter 2

-Little Fighter 2 (LF2, 小朋友齊打交2) is a Hong Kong freeware PC fighting game for Windows and is the sequel to the game Little Fighter.
+Little Fighter 2 (LF2, 小朋友齊打交2) is a freeware PC fighting game for Windows and is the sequel to the game Little Fighter.
 Little Fighter 2 was created by Marti Wong and Starsky Wong in 2000.
 The first version (0.1) was released on 25 January 2000 and the full complete 1.0 version was released later that same year.
 The game received a long series of updates afterwards.

 The game supports up to 4 human players on one computer and a total of 8 characters using online play or computer-controlled opponents.
 Characters are controlled using the keyboard or a gamepad.
 All keys can be custom set via a configuration menu.

 The game has a commercially released sequel, Little Fighter Online.
 In 2008, in celebration of Little Fighter 2s tenth anniversary, version 2.0 was released.
 The update fixed minor bugs and added a gameplay recording feature, a new stage called 'Survival', a browser toolbar and ads being displayed while the game is being loaded.
 Version 2.0a was released in late 2009, with only a bug fix.
 In 2025, a commercial update Little Fighter 2 Remastered was released.